S1r0hub/OGLWS17/README.md

 ## License
-this framework is licensed undet the GPL v3
+this framework is licensed under the GPL v3
 * **GLFW** is licensed under the zlib/libpng license
 * **glbinding** is licensed under the MIT license
 * **glm** is licensed under the Happy Bunny License (Modified MIT)